Skip to content

 1. Black Cohosh: This is a herb commonly used as a supplement to manage menopausal symptoms such as hot flashes, night sweats, and other menopause symptoms.

-8. Dong Quai: Often used in traditional medicine to support menstrual health and ease symptoms of menopause.
+1. Dong Quai: Often used in traditional medicine to support menstrual health and ease symptoms of menopause.
+However, scientific evidence for this is limited.

-9. Ashwagandha: An adaptogen that helps manage stress and may support overall hormonal balance
+1. Ashwagandha: An adaptogen that helps manage stress and may support overall hormonal balance.

 To Make it Easy For You

-Hormone Therapy Explained: Hormone therapy (HT) relieves menopause symptoms by replacing hormones like estrogen and progesterone, available as pills, patches, or creams.
+1. Hormone Replacement Therapy Explained: Hormone replacement therapy (HRT) relieves menopause symptoms by replacing hormones like estrogen and progesterone, available as pills, patches, or creams.
 Consult a healthcare provider before starting.

 The Bottom Line